Monetary Policy Report – May 2026

 Repo Rate Maintained

-The Central Bank of Trinidad and Tobago, in its September 2024 Monetary Policy Committee meeting, maintained the Repo rate at 3.50 per cent.
+The Central Bank of Trinidad and Tobago, in its December 2025 and March 2026 Monetary Policy Committee meetings, kept the Repo rate at 3.50 per cent.

 null